reduxd1996/redux-modular/README.md

 # Redux-modular
 Laravel modular Architecture

-This repository provides a set of artisan commands to generate modules, controllers, requests, resources, and models in a Laravel application.
+This repository offers a collection of Artisan commands designed to generate modules, controllers, requests, resources, models, and more within a Laravel application.

 # Introduction
 This package simplifies the process of creating structured modules in a Laravel application, ensuring consistency and adherence to best practices.

 # Requirements

-- PHP >= 8.0
+- PHP >= 8.1
 - Laravel >= 9.x

 # Installation